VarunArora14/VarunArora14/README.md

 ## Achievements

-- Received **2 Infosys RISE Insta Awards** for resolving critical issues during UAT phases and driving project to completion via proper communication and cross teams collaboration.
+- Received a Infosys **STG Unit Rise Award** in August 2025 and **2 Infosys RISE Insta Awards** in December 2024 and March 2025 for resolving critical issues during UAT phases and driving project to completion via proper communication and cross teams collaboration.
 - Awarded Biz2Credit **Functional Award** for December 2023 for for developing and deploying cloud monitoring system to production and debugging cross service Redis write failure.
 - Ranked in the **Top 5%** on LeetCode with a maximum rating of **1850+**.